stelligent/crossing-go/README.md

     crossgo get \
       sourcelocation destinationfile

-Where destinationlocation and sourcelocation are of the form s3://bucketname/objectprefix/object
+Where destinationlocation and sourcelocation are of the form s3://bucketname/objectprefix/object .
+If destinationfile is ommitted, the last part of the sourcelocation key is used as the filename.
+That is, s3://foo/bar/baz.txt would be written to baz.txt

 ### :children_crossing: License